Basilan: Spanish rule

+During the Spanish colonial period, indigenous names in the southern Philippines were frequently altered due to Spanish phonetics and transcription practices.
+Spanish chroniclers often reshaped native names or added an "-s" to fit Spanish linguistic patterns.
+In this process, the original name Tagimaha was recorded as Tagihamas, and later appeared in distorted forms such as Sameacas.
+These variations reflect colonial recording habits rather than actual changes in local identity.

+In 1578, Spanish forces attacked the Tagimahas settlement on Taguima (Basilan).
+The defenders resisted fiercely, demonstrating skill with their traditional weapons and artillery, as the Spaniards recorded in their accounts.

+The Taguima [Tagimaha] defended their fort with great spirit... showing in the use of the campilan and the cris [kris] that they were of the nation of the Sumatrans, who are the most warlike of these parts.
+They shouted the name of their false prophet, and discharged their versos [small cannons] with a precision that caused much harm to our men.

+— Francisco Combés, The Philippine Islands, 1493–1898, Vol. 40 (1640–1675), pp. 127–129.

-It was eventually colonized by the Spanish as early as 1636 and was formally ceded by the Sulu Sultanate to Spain in 1726.
+It was eventually colonized by the Spanish as early as 1636 and formally ceded by the Sulu Sultanate to Spain in 1726.
 The withdrawal of the Yakans inland was hastened by Spanish establishment of advance bases on the island's northwestern coast, bringing in Christianized 'indios' and Latin Americans from Zamboanga, as well as Visayans and Tagalogs, from the Visayas and Luzon.
 By then, even the Yakan communities of Lamitan were completely overrun.
 Jesuit missionaries brought Catholicism to the region.
 Fighting with the Sultanate, the Dutch East India Company, Moro Pirates, and the French figured in Basilan's history over the years.